Detroit Tigers: Uniforms and logos

 In 2024, the Tigers unveiled their first City Connect jersey, which is a nod to Detroit's automobile industry.
 The primarily navy blue jersey with electric blue tire tread patterns has the "Motor City" nickname emblazoned in front along with racing stripes on the sleeves and pants.
 The sleeve patch features the diamond highway shield for the Michigan State Trunkline Highway System and alludes to Comerica Park's location on Woodward Avenue, otherwise known as M-1, with the team's "D" logo replacing the "block M"; when shown in a different light, it shows Detroit's 313 area code, with the 3's rendered in a reflective text.
 Along the jock tag is the illustration of a tiger's eyes below the team name.
 The cap is navy blue with "Detroit" emblazoned in front, and the right side features a faux vehicle identification number tag, "190135456884", referencing the Tigers' first American League season of 1901 and its four World Series championships mentioned by the year in two digits.
+In 2026, the primary home "D" cap was paired with the City Connect uniform.

+In 2026, the Tigers unveiled two new alternative uniforms: an orange home alternate and a navy road alternate.
+Both uniforms draw inspiration from the striping and logos used during the 1970s, 1980s, and early 1990s, including the 1984 World Series championship team.
+The orange jersey features the Old English D on the left breast in navy, outlined in white.
+The navy jersey displays the Detroit script—present on the team's existing road uniforms—in orange, double-outlined in navy and white.
+Additionally, a new cap was introduced to be worn with both uniforms, featuring a navy crown, an orange Old English D, and an orange bill.
+The orange alternate is typically worn on Friday home games, and the navy alternate is worn during each final road game of a series.